meta-llama/llama-stack/docs/getting_started.md

 For what you can do with the Llama CLI, please refer to [CLI Reference](./cli_reference.md).

-## Starting the Llama Stack Server
+## Quick Starting Llama Stack Server

-## Quick Cheatsheet
-This guides allows you to quickly get started with building and running a Llama Stack server in < 5 minutes!

 #### Starting up server via docker